-The KDF filter media is a very good media which is basically a catch-all at removing contaminants.
+The KDF filter media is a perfect d media, which is basically a catch-all at removing contaminants.
 Most KDF filters will remove up to 95% of the contaminant.
 It specifically removes heavy metals, radon, and chlorine.

 Maintaining Your System

 Maintaining your system is one of the biggest considerations that you will likely make when choosing your water filter, especially one that removes iron from well water.
-Unfortunately, the lifespan of the filter media is dependent on how hard or contaminated your water is and how much water you use.
+Unfortunatelfilter media’s lifespan dependspendent on how hard or contaminated your water is and how much water you use.

 A home with four people and very hard or contaminated water will go through salt or filter cartridges a lot faster than a couple who just wants to get rid of the iron in their water.
-Manufacturers will usually give a range for the lifespan of the filter cartridges so knowing approximately where you fall in that range is important.
+Manufacturers will usually give a range for the filter cartridges’ lifespan, so knowing approximately where you fall in that range is important.